 Having problems with your delivery process?
 Sometimes it can be hard for you to tell.
 But rest assured that your customers will be eager to tell you all about it.

 Customer feedback can help you to identify any problems or bottlenecks in your cannabis delivery service.
 Customers will tell you exactly what is working or not working, allowing you to quickly react and make the required changes as soon as possible.
 If mistakes are happening, offering customers small discounts or promo items can be a great way to make up for them.
 It can also be a good way to get them to share their experience with you if you are having a hard time obtaining customer feedback.

 When you have everything set up, the next big thing is letting everyone know about your delivery service!
 That’s where we come in.
-We can help you with everything from a new delivery service website to Google Ads!
+We can help you with everything from a new delivery service website and SEO to display ads and Google Ads!
 Contact us today to learn more.